devustine/COS101/fullnotes/04_hardware-software-computer-types.md

 - **Performance**: The more RAM you have, the better your computer's performance will be.

 ### Storage Devices
 Storage devices are examples of hardware that are typically used to store information permanently.
+Some examples are Hard Drives and Solid State Drives

 #### Hard Drives
 Hard drives store information such as: